NanaAchiaa28/GitHubCloneProject/README.md

-This is the description of my repo
+This is a project for practicing branching, merging, and resolving conflicts.